Kasia Cole MBACP, MScPsych, MSc - Psychotherapy & Relationship Counselling

 You will be seen by a therapist who works with the neutrality, specialist academic knowledge, clarity, skills and experience needed to bring understanding, heal emotions and transform your inner self.

-My particular areas of experience includes relationships difficulties, sexuality, anxieties, working with fear, depression, abuse, PTSD, trauma, and pain management.
+My particular areas of experience includes relationships difficulties, sexuality, anxieties, working with fear, depression, abuse, PTSD, trauma, pain management, long COVID and terminal illness.
 You will be able to experience a positive sense of self and the ability to effectively regulate your own emotions.